 Adverse policies affect both transhumance and vultures in Spain, as the latter are endangered by certain veterinary drugs such as Veterinary Diclofenac.

 Veterinary Diclofenac is a non-steroid anti-inflammatory drug used to treat livestock.
 When vultures feed on the drugged livestock carcasses left in nature, they ingest Diclofenac in very small doses and die immediately.
-Veterinary Diclofenac has caused a decline of 97-99% of several species of Gyps vultures in the Indian sub-continent over the last 15 years.
-Despite it’s catastrophic impact veterinary Diclofenac was licensed for sale in Spain in 2013.
-Scientific studies estimates that veterinary Diclofenac kills more than 6,000 vultures in Spain annually.
+Veterinary Diclofenac has caused a decline of 97-99% of several species of Gyps vultures in the Indian sub-continent in 15 years.
+Despite its catastrophic impact veterinary Diclofenac was licensed for sale in Spain in 2013.
+Scientific studies estimate that veterinary Diclofenac kills more than 6,000 vultures in Spain annually.